The great shift towards vegan diets has been growing for some time now, recognizing it as a diet with prolonged health benefits.

 8. Youthful Looks

-Besides helping to prolong your life, you might be interested in knowing how vegan diet helps in promoting youthful looks and here’s how,
+Besides helping to prolong your life, you might be interested in knowing how a vegan diet helps in promoting youthful looks, and here’s how,

 - The high level of nutrients in vegetables, fruits, nuts, and seeds promote better skin and may make you look younger.